Bengal Kitten FAQ

 How much is the required deposit?

-Ashmiyah Bengal Cats require a deposit of $500 to secure a Bengal kitten.
+Ashmiyah Bengal Cats require a deposit when a kitten is booked.

 When is the final payment due?

 All Bengal kittens must be paid for in full 7 days prior to their flight.